onap/policy-parent/docs/distribution/Distribution-User-Manual.rst

             A distribution engine can be configured to use various combinations of policy reception handlers, policy decoders and policy forwarders.
-            The system is build using a plugin architecture.
+            The system is built using a plugin architecture.
 Each configuration option is realized by a plugin, which can be loaded and configured when the engine is started.
-New plugins can be added to the system at any time, though to benefit from a new plugin an engine will need to be restarted.
+New plugins can be added to the system at any time, though to benefit from a new plugin, an engine will need to be restarted.

     |